kongchen/swagger-maven-plugin/README.md

   }
 }
 ```
-# <a id="modelSubstitute">Model Substitute</a>
+# <a id="modelSubstitute">Model Substitution</a>
-Model substitute file is a simple text file with multiple lines, each line tells the plugin to substitutes a model class with the supplied substitute, and the 2 classes should be seperated by a `:`.
+Throughout the course of working with Swagger, you may find that you need to substitute non-primitive objects for primitive objects.
+This is called model substituion, and it is supported by swagger-maven-plugin.
+In order to configure model substitution, you'll need to create a model substitute file.
+This file is a simple text file containing `n` lines, where each line tells swagger-maven-plugin to substitutes a model class with the supplied substitute.
+These two classes should be seperated by a colone (`:`).

-e.g The line:
+## Sample model substitution

 ```
 com.foo.bar.PetName : java.lang.String
 ```

-would tell the plugin substitute `com.foo.bar.PetName` with `java.lang.String`,
-and the generated `swagger.json` will become:
+The above model substitution configuration would tell the plugin to substitute `com.foo.bar.PetName` with `java.lang.String`.
+As a result, the generated `swagger.json` would look like this ...

 ```
  "definitions" : {